comp-lin-alg/comp-lin-alg-course/doc/source/L6_krylov.rst

 well-conditioned, and `p(x)` is small for all `x\in \Lambda(A)`.
 This latter condition is not trivial due to the `p(0)=1` requirement.
-One way it can happen is if `A` has all eigenvalues clustered in a small number of groups.
+One way it can happen is if `A` has all eigenvalues clustered in a small number of groups, away from $0$.
 Then we can find a low degree polynomial that passes through 1 at `x=0`, and 0 near each of the clusters.
 Then GMRES will essentially converge in a small number of iterations (equal to the degree of the polynomial).
-There are problems if the eigenvalues are scattered over a wide region of the complex plane: we need a very high degree polynomial to make `p(x)` small at all the eigenvalues and hence we need a very large number of iterations.
+There are problems if the eigenvalues are scattered over a wide region of the complex
+plane: we need a very high degree polynomial to make `p(x)` small at all the eigenvalues and hence we need a very large number of iterations.
+Similarly there are problems if eigenvalues are very close to zero.

 .. proof:exercise::